synapticon/synapticon_ros2_control-release_v1/README.md

 ### ros2_control example on actual hardware ###

+We present two options for launching the controller.
+The first option is the better way, the second option is the quick and easy way.

 #### Option 1: Set up a systemd service to grant socket communication privileges to ros2_control_node ####

 We often run `ros2_control_node` in a systemd service because it needs elevated permissions to communicate over ethercat (without `sudo`).